Bill McGlaughlin

-William McGlaughlin (born October 3, 1943) is an American composer, conductor, music educator, and Peabody Award-winning classical music radio host.
-He is the host and music director of the public radio programs Exploring Music and Saint Paul Sunday.
+William McGlaughlin (October 3, 1943 – July 21, 2026) was an American composer, conductor, music educator, and Peabody Award–winning classical music radio host.
+He was the host and music director of the public radio programs Exploring Music and Saint Paul Sunday.

-A nationally noted radio commentator since 1981, Bill McGlaughlin is known for his cheerful, open, and down-to-earth personality on classical music radio.
-Beyond his career as a broadcaster and music educator, McGlaughlin has also spent a decade as a professional orchestral musician, over three decades as a conductor, and a decade as a successful composer.
-He views the more recent, radio broadcast aspect of his musical career as outreach — as a way to keep classical music from becoming an increasingly marginalized art form, with ever-smaller and older audiences.
+A nationally noted radio commentator from 1981 onward, McGlaughlin was known for his cheerful, open, and down-to-earth personality on classical music radio.
+Beyond his career as a broadcaster and music educator, McGlaughlin also spent a decade as a professional orchestral musician, over three decades as a conductor, and a decade as a composer.
+He viewed the more recent, radio broadcast aspect of his musical career as outreach – as a way to keep classical music from becoming an increasingly marginalized art form, with ever-smaller and older audiences.

 Early life

-McGlaughlin was born in Philadelphia, Pennsylvania, and his unusual accent stems from his Philadelphia childhood and the influence of his Scottish-American grandfather, with whom he lived during his early childhood and late teens.
+McGlaughlin was born in Philadelphia, Pennsylvania, on October 3, 1943.
+His unusual accent stemmed from his Philadelphia childhood and the influence of his Scottish-American grandfather, with whom he lived during his early childhood and late teens.
 Bill absorbed the music of opera at a very young age, as his draftsman father listened while in his at-home workshop.
 When Bill was 6, his father gave him a harmonica, and together they enjoyed playing their favorite opera melodies by ear.
 His father also had many instrumental classical albums, which Bill enjoyed listening to in his own bedroom.
 Bill's mother, a high-school English teacher, was also a music lover.

-At the age of 14, McGlaughlin received his first piano lesson, quite by accident — his younger brother had been taking a series of pre-paid piano lessons but abruptly quit, so Bill was given the remainder.
+At the age of 14, McGlaughlin received his first piano lesson, quite by accident – his younger brother had been taking a series of pre-paid piano lessons but abruptly quit, so Bill was given the remainder.
 By his second lesson, he knew he wanted to be a professional musician, and began practicing eight hours a day.